 Go is incredibly fast and beats C# in terms of performance.
 It offers excellent concurrency support and is thus excellent for building scalable systems.
 However, C# is even more versatile than Go - it wins, especially when it comes to game development.

 When deciding between Go vs. C#, understand what type of a solution you need to build and what to integrate it with.
 Also, think about your project budget and the experts within your reach.
 At CSHARK, we work with most of the popular technologies - we specialize in C# and work with Go programmers as well.
 However, Go developers are typically harder to find on the market and Go projects tend to cost more.

-Check also: What is a proof of concept?
+Read also: What is a Proof of Concept?